andlo/mycroft-skills-list-gitbook/skills/sports-skill.ldubost.md

 ---
 description: Mycroft skill to get sports results from open data sources
+categories: Information Sports
+tags: Sports Tennis
 ---

 # Sports
 ### _sports-skill.ldubost_
 ## About:
-Get sports results from open data sources including Wikipedia

-this service requires a server to treat the results and manage the sources.
-The code for this server is an XWiki Application provided here: https://github.com/ldubost/xwiki-sports-skill/ which currently supports only the Tennis French Open 2019.
+Get sports results from open data sources including Wikipedia this service requires a server to treat the results and manage the sources.
+The code for this server is an XWiki Application provided here:  which currently supports only the Tennis French Open 2019.

-A server is running at http://wiki-scores.org/ where you can test the capabilities of that skill.
+A server is running at  where you can test the capabilities of that skill.

-You can hear a demo here https://raw.githubusercontent.com/ldubost/sports-skill/master/mycroftsports.mp3.
+You can hear a demo here

 ## Skill information:
 **Github:** | [https://github.com/ldubost/sports-skill](https://github.com/ldubost/sports-skill)